If you buy something through a link in this article, I may receive a small commission. (Disclosure policy).

 How To Get Your Baby To Accept The Crib

-Especially newborn babies also often seem to want to have something soft close to their heads to feel safe.
+Newborn babies also often seem to want to have something soft close to their heads to feel like they are in a safe place.
 A rolled small blanket or towel close to the top of their head can make a huge difference for them.
 Again, just make sure you don’t put anything in the bed that can fall over his or her face.
+Remove the blanket once your baby has fallen asleep and appears to be in deep sleep.

 Making the bed seem smaller can really help when a newborn baby refuses crib sleeping.
 It will most likely not help older babies that need space.